-- +Water

-- + ,-Wwastewater (sewer),-s
+- Water

+- Wastewater (sewer)

-- + Storm drain and tidal valve system, s
+- Storm drain and tidal valve system

-- + Street sweeping, s
+- Street sweeping

-- + Streetlights and
+- Streetlights

-- + Ooil and gas operations for the City of Newport Beach.
+- Oil and gas operations

 The City has water, sewer and dry utilities that exist or are planned to accommodate residential development in the community.
-As the City is essentially built out, the infrastructure in place is designed and located to accommodate potential for additional housing identified for the 6th th-Cycle Housing Element.
+As the City is essentially built out, the infrastructure in place is designed and located to accommodate potential for additional housing identified for the 6th Cycle Housing Element.

 Dry Utilities